psychlone77/b-airways-app/README.md

 DB_DATABASE='schema name - default is ars'
 ```

+### Step 4
+Run `npm install` to install all the dependencies for this project.

+### Step 5
-Run the development server using the appropriate command:
+Run the development server using the appropriate command and go to the appropriate localhost to view the web site (Default - https://localhost:3000).
 ```bash
 npm run dev
 # or